The Mystery of the Whisper

-The Mystery of the Whisper (1999) is an album by The Crüxshadows.
+The Mystery of the Whisper is an album by the American dark wave band the Crüxshadows, released in 1999.
 This release continues to include songs chronicling "The Angel IV Cycle".
-The album was remastered and reissued in 2006 as a 2-disc version with the out of print Until the Voices Fade...
-EP.
+The album was remastered and reissued in 2006 as a 2-disc version with the out-of-print EP Until the Voices Fade...
+(1999).

 Monument quotes from the poem 'La Belle Dame sans Merci: A Ballad' by John Keats.

+The album was rated 4 out of 5 stars by AllMusic.